rwxrob/zet/20210805233614/README.md

 in C\# with Unity because I would *never* work professionally for any AAA ~~sweat~~ shop doing game development of any kind.

-I have nothing C++, I just don't think it solves many modern problems and would be hesitant to recommend it for green-field projects.
+I have nothing against C++, I just don't think it solves many modern problems and would be hesitant to recommend it for green-field projects.
 So many other languages cover all the landscape that C++ has covered in the past.
-￼